Helpdesk Training Article

 See cambridgeenglish.org under the relevant exams for details.

-1.5 TKT (Teaching Knowledge Test) is a modular exam.
+1.5 Teaching Knowledge Test (TKT) is a modular exam.
 Candidates can take any combination of the modules, subject to the exam date offered by the Centre.

-1.6 Attempts to breach the registration regulations may result in Cambridge English cancelling the entry without any refund of fees and/or a candidate result being withheld temporarily during investigation, and permanently if entry regulations have been breached.
+1.6 Attempts to breach the registration regulations may result in Cambridge English cancelling the entry without any refund of fees and/or the candidate’s result being withheld temporarily during investigation, and permanently if entry regulations have been breached.

-1.7 Registrations for the exams are made through a Centre.
-A list of Centres is available on cambridgeenglish.org.
-The Centre will advise the school or candidate on matters such as the exam dates, Entry (Registration) Closing Dates, and exam fees.
+1.7 Registrations for the exams are submitted through a Centre.
+The Centre will give schools or candidates exam details such as the exam dates, registration closing dates, and exam fees.

 1.8 Centres charge fees for Cambridge English exams for each registered candidate.
-Fees may vary from region to region, depending on local costs.
+Fees may vary depending on local costs.

 1.9 Where Cambridge English permits a school to use its branding, this is not authorisation to act on behalf of Cambridge English but only in connection with the licensing of Cambridge English exams and subject to specific approval and regulations regarding such licensing and branding.

-1.10 Centres decide which exams and which exam sessions to offer.
-They may not accept a registration, for example, because they are not running that exam, or they have already reached their capacity.
+1.10 Centres decide which exams they offer on which date.
+They may refuse a registration if they are not running that exam, or they have already reached their capacity.

-1.12 Late registrations (those made after the scheduled deadlines) may incur an extra fee.
-Acceptance of late registrations will depend on the Centre’s policy and on Cambridge English policies.
+1.12 Late registrations (made after the deadlines) may incur an extra fee.
+Acceptance of late registrations will depend on Cambridge English's policy and the Centre’s policy.

-1.13 Registrations can be transferred to another session if the deadline for registering has not passed and if the Centre is offering an alternative session.
+1.13 Registrations can be transferred to another date before the registration deadline and if the Centre is offering an alternative date.

-1.15 Centres in Africa, Asia, and Australasia must record the passport/ID number when a candidate registers for C1 Advanced.
-The candidate must bring the same ID on the exam day.
+1.15 Centres in Africa, Asia, and Australasia must record the ID number when a candidate registers for C1 Advanced.
+This ID number must be entered into Cambridge’s exam entry system by the deadline.

-1.17 Administering computer-based Cambridge English exams requires uninterrupted access to the internet, a power supply, equipment, etc. that Cambridge English does not own, control, or assume responsibility for.
-When registering for an exam, the candidate or their parent/guardian acknowledges that Cambridge English will not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such access, equipment, or services.
+1.18 Administering Cambridge English Qualifications Digital requires access to the internet, a power supply, equipment, etc. that Cambridge English does not own, control, or assume responsibility for.
+When registering for an exam, the candidate or their parent/guardian understands that Cambridge English will not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such access, equipment, or services.

 2 Photo ID

-2.5 Verification of identity may also include biometric checks such as finger/thumb printing, reading of biometric data stored on identity documents, and voice identification.
-Other verification measures may include signature/handwriting comparison, photographing/video surveillance, and other forms of electronic confirmation.
-Centre staff and, occasionally, Cambridge English representatives carry out verification of identity.
+2.4 Verification of identity may also include biometric checks such as finger/thumb printing, reading of biometric data stored on identity documents, and voice identification.
+Other verification measures may include signature/handwriting comparison, photo/video recording, and other forms of electronic confirmation.
+Centre staff and, occasionally, Cambridge English representatives verify identity.

-2.6 Only the person registered for the exam can take the exam.
-If Centre staff cannot verify the identity of the candidate to a suitable standard, they must not allow them to sit the exam.
+2.5 Only the person registered for the exam can take the exam.
+If Centre staff cannot confidently verify the identity of the candidate, they must not allow the candidate to take the exam.
+If Cambridge is not confident in the identity of the candidate, they will withhold or cancel the result.

 3 Electronic items

-3.1 Candidates must not keep watches or any electronic items, such as mobile phones, recording devices, audio/video players, smart watches, etc. in the exam room during the exam.
+3.1 Candidates must not keep watches (all types) or any electronic items, such as mobile phones, recording devices, audio/video players, etc. in the exam room during the exam.
 Keeping unauthorised items in the exam room will be considered malpractice.

 3.2 Centres or Cambridge English representatives may use electronic detection scanning devices such as hand-held metal detectors/wands.